aninditadash/javascript_basics/webpack/README.md

 - Every time a user loads a webpage, browser has to download data in order to display that webpage.
 - To shorten page load times, browsers cache most of the content that appears on the webpage, saving a copy of the webpage's content on the device’s hard drive (desktop/mobile).
 - So, next time when the webpage is loaded, it will be faster as most of the content is already stored locally.
-- Browsers store these files until their _time to live (TTL)_ expires or until the hard drive cache is full.
-(TTL is an indication of how long content should be cached.)
+- Browsers store these files until their _time to live (TTL)_ expires or until the hard drive cache is full (TTL is an indication of how long content should be cached).
 Users can also clear their browser cache if desired.
 - Once a browser cache is cleared, every webpage that loads will load as if it is the first time the user has visited the page.

 ### **CDN caching**